harsha-b1/dbt_bq_intro_1/README.md

 ### Jinja Templating and Macros:

 - Implemented Jinja templating in SQL queries for dynamic SQL generation and to reference DBT models and sources.
-- Created custom macros to encapsulate reusable logic and improve code efficiency and readability.
+- Created custom macros to encapsulate reusable logic and improve code efficiency and readability under `macros`.

 ### Schema Tests: